josepablorodriguez/noti-toast-lib/README.md

         text: 'Hello, world!',
     },
     notiToast;

-button1.addEventListener('click', ()=>{
+// button #1 fires the Noti-Toast with the current config-file button1.addEventListener('click', ()=>{
     // create a new Noti-Toast object
     notiToast = new NotiToast(notiToast_config);
+	// show it
+	notiToast.show();
 });

-button2.addEventListener('click', ()=>{
+// button #2 modifies the current config-fie, updates the Noti-Toast and fires it button2.addEventListener('click', ()=>{
     // set HTML content to add to the Noti-Toast notiToast_config.html = '<div><u>Title</u></div><div>Content Here!</div>';